The Governor’s Tax Proposal: A Free Ride for the Rich

 January 13, 2018

 Under the governor’s proposal, the average Ketchikan household will be paying a state tax on practically everything they earn.
 In contrast, the average top 1% household will only be paying a tax on the PFD and the first $150,000 of their salary – which translates to more than a million dollars tax free, assuming all the income is from salary.
-The payroll tax + PFD tax would therefore cost the average Ketchikan household 3.4% of their yearly income, while only costing the millionaire household a mere 0.25% of its yearly income.
+Let’s now compare, assuming one PFD per household for simplicity’s sake.
+The payroll tax + PFD tax would therefore, at minimum, cost the average Ketchikan household 3.4% of their yearly income, while only costing the millionaire household a mere 0.25% of its yearly income.
 If the millionaire household received all its money from stocks and bonds, it would only pay the PFD tax: a microscopic 0.08% of its income!
+The inequity increases the more PFD’s the households receive; if they both receive four dividends, then the governor’s plan could cost the average Ketchikan household around 8.8% of their income, while costing the millionaire household a mere 0.3% - 0.5% of their income.

 Further adding to the inequality inherent in the governor’s proposal, the average Ketchikan household naturally pays a far higher percentage of their income in regressive local sales taxes than a millionaire household.
 Finally, the top 1% of Alaskans are about to receive an enormous and permanent tax windfall from the Federal government, while most Alaskans are scheduled for a permanent Federal tax increase in 2025.
 We are threatened with a system where those who make the least pay the most and those who make the most pay the least.